bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 5. Make sure the **Project Location** input of the **Flutter Test** Step is correct.

    The default value is the the Environment Variable (Env Var) created for your Flutter project's location.
+6. If you want to generate code coverage reports, set the **Generate code coverage files?** input to `yes`.
+   This runs the `flutter test` command with the `--coverage` flag.

-Run a build!
+7. Run a build!

 Once it's done, you can find your test results on the [**APPS & ARTIFACTS**](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab of the Build's page of the app.

 ## Deploying a Flutter app